 Disruptive behavior.
-Please avoid any disruptive behaviors in the classroom and online communications.
-For class, this includes going in and out of the class, texting, talking.
-For online communication and interactions follow netiquette and dress for the meeting like you are attending class.
+Please avoid any disruptive behaviors in online communications.
+For online communication and interactions follow the rules of netiquette and dress for the meeting like you are attending class.

 Plagiarism.
 Only submit work that is yours.
 Always cite any work used using APA format. https://libguides.unm.edu/c.php?g=326014&p=2187071